Regrets - Important for Our Wellbeing

 Regrets — A Safe Space For Some

 When there is little desire to confront pain or to live in the present, regret can be used as a safe haven.
-We can become victims of our past with regret as the foundation.
+We can become victims of our past, weighed down by regret.

-It becomes difficult to see past the idea that “if I would have done things differently, my life would have been more virtuous”.
+It becomes difficult to see past the idea that “if I had done things differently, my life would have been more virtuous”.
 How do any of us know that?
-Well, we don’t unless we have some unrealized super powers.
-This unrealistic ego driven viewpoint allows the blame game to continue on in perpetuity.
+Well, we don’t unless we have some unrealized superpowers.
+This unrealistic, ego-driven viewpoint perpetuates the blame game.
 It is exhausting.

 My Own Regrets, Or Not

-I am suspect of anyone who claims to not have any regrets in their life.
+I am suspicious of anyone who claims not to have any regrets in their life.
 I freely admit to having many.

-I am well aware now that my decisions were based upon the circumstances at hand.
-In numerous cases, my decisions were sometimes reactive, sometimes intuitive.
+I am now well aware that my decisions were based on the circumstances at hand.
+In many cases, my decisions were sometimes reactive and sometimes intuitive.
 And as we often discover, our intuition develops a more solid foundation with each new experience.
-This maturity, if we allow it, decreases our impulsive reactions of the past, leading to more thoughtful decision making.
+This maturity, if we allow it, decreases our impulsive reactions of the past, leading to more thoughtful decision-making.

 Friendships Not Obtained or Sustained

-I regret not having more solid, long lasting friendships in my younger years.
-As a shy, introverted kid who internalized and magnified my emotions, I found it difficult to spread myself out.
-It was too taxing on my emotional and physical state of being.
-I could be distant, moody, and mistrusting of the motives of others especially in my teens.
-And frankly, my personality was just not dynamic enough for the cool crowd or attracting potential friends.
+I regret not having had more solid, long-lasting friendships in my younger years.
+As a shy, introverted kid who internalized and magnified my emotions, I found it challenging to spread myself out.
+It was too taxing on my emotional and physical well-being.
+I could be distant, moody, and mistrusting of the motives of others, especially in my teens.
+And frankly, my personality was just not dynamic enough to appeal to the cool crowd or attract potential friends.

-These were my own self perceptions.
-And I really don’t know what others actually thought of me other than I was a skinny, blonde, blue eyed girl who blushed whenever spoken to.
+These were my own self-perceptions.
+And I don’t know what others thought of me, other than I was a skinny, blonde, blue-eyed girl who blushed whenever spoken to.
 I kept a low profile.

-This regret is one that sits with me, albeit deep within my soul.
+This regret sits deep within my soul.
 I have come to terms with it and only return to the feeling when I read about the lifelong friendships of others.
 That is when I experience a slight divot in my heart.

 The silver lining of this regret is that I have come to realize my being, who I am at the core, is not someone who will ever have a lot of friends.
 I value my needs and personal way of being too much to just give myself to anyone.
 Being my own best friend is a trait I have come to cherish and respect.